adidesh07/Demand-Side-Management/README.md

 # Cost saving algorithm
 ###### A cost saving algorithm for potential future use in smart meters.

-This is a Matlab project based on the concept of genetic algorithm.
+This is a Matlab project which uses a cost saving algorithm.
 It yields a reduced cost, for per day electricity consumption (kWh), for the consumer, by implementing load shifting and thereby flattens the load curve of the grid.
 Dynamic pricing for consumption is considered.